MaxOmlor/Qfrom/README.md

 # class col

-class is a colection of functions which can easily be applied to colums of in a Qfrom.
+col class is a colection of functions which can easily be applied to colums of in a Qfrom.

 import col like this